AdobeDocs/experience-manager-64.en/help/communities/enabling-leaderboard.md

 * `Communities / Leaderboard`

-and drag it into place on a page.
+And drag it into place on a page.

 For necessary information, visit [Communities Components Basics](basics.md).